encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 - In the case of duplicate images, _N-1_ images will be linked to a single image among those and this image can be visualized using the `Description` field under each image.
 - Near duplicate images are labeled as `Near duplicate image` and shown side by side in the grid view.
-So that users can choose which one to keep and which to remove.
+So that you can choose which one to keep and which to remove.

 ## Steps
 Navigate to the _Data Quality_ > _Explorer_  tab and select the **Image Singularity** quality metric in the top left